shariq1989/cookbook/content/recipe/hamburger_vegetable_soup.md

 ----

-I hope you enjoy this recipe for Beef and Vegetable Soup.
+I hope you enjoy this easy Hamburger Vegetable Soup recipe.
 If you try it, be sure to let us know what you think!

-Other hearty recipes from The Jamil Ghar:
+Other soup and stew recipes from The Jamil Ghar:

 * [Chili Con Carne](https://www.jamilghar.com/recipe/chili_con_carne/)
 * [Kedjenou](https://www.jamilghar.com/recipe/kedjenou/)